TheOdinProject/curriculum/ruby_on_rails/apis/project_flickr_api.md

 ### Introduction

 Remember the warm-up in the previous project when you played with the Flickr API?
 Now it's time for you to actually use it.
 Huzzah!
-You'll create a simple photo widget that allows you to display photos from your Flickr feed (or someone else's).
+You'll create a basic photo widget that allows you to display photos from your Flickr feed (or someone else's).
 We'll rely on a tutorial for much of the heavy lifting but the principles of what you do here will be repeatable for use with other APIs.

 ### Assignment